Septic System Home Insurance: What's Covered and What Isn't

 Maintenance Requirements to Keep Your Coverage Valid

-Even when you have the right endorsements in place, failing to maintain your septic system can hand your insurer a reason to deny your claim.
-Insurers look for evidence of reasonable care when evaluating any septic-related claim — and neglect is a documented, enforceable exclusion in most policies.
+Even with the right endorsements in place, failing to maintain your septic system can hand your insurer a reason to deny your claim.
+Insurers look for evidence of reasonable care when evaluating any septic-related claim, and neglect is a documented, enforceable exclusion in most policies.
+This is a common thread that also appears in plumbing claim denials.

 The Core Maintenance Checklist